ForomePlatform/anfisa/README.md

 The port is configurable in your configuration file.

+## Run in Docker container

+`./runcompose.sh --asetup=/path/to/asetup --druidwork=/path/to/druid/workdir/ --airflowwork=/path/to/airflow/workdir/ --hostip=INTERNAL_IP_ADDRESS_OF_MACHINE`

+If any of the folders does not exist, then they will be created automatically.

 ## Public Demo

 Also avilable is an Anfisa demo based on potential